RasaHQ/rasa/docs/connectors.rst

     agent = Agent.load("dialogue", interpreter=RegexInterpreter())

     input_channel = FacebookInput(
-       fb_verify="YOUR_FB_VERIFY",  # you need tell facebook this token, to confirm your URL fb_secret="YOUR_FB_SECRET",  # your app secret
+       fb_verify="YOUR_FB_VERIFY",  # you need tell Facebook this token, to confirm your URL fb_secret="YOUR_FB_SECRET",  # your app secret
-       fb_access_token="YOUR_FB_PAGE_ACCESS_TOKEN"},   # token for the page you subscribed to debug_mode=True    # enable debug mode for underlying fb library )
+       fb_access_token="YOUR_FB_PAGE_ACCESS_TOKEN"}   # token for the page you subscribed to )

     agent.handle_channel(HttpInputChannel(5004, "/app", input_channel))

 The arguments for the ``HttpInputChannel`` are the port, the url prefix, and the input channel.
-The default endpoint for receiving facebook messenger messages is ``/webhook``, so the example above would listen for messages on ``/app/webhook``.
-This is the url you should add in the facebook developer portal.
+The default endpoint for receiving Facebook Messenger messages is ``/webhook``, so the example above would listen for messages on ``/app/webhook``.
+This is the url you should add in the Facebook developer portal.

 .. note::